Category: Careers

 Project Management

-· Serve as the project director/lead, coordinating and managing all activities required to complete goals and deliverables for the project
+● Serve as the project lead, coordinating and managing all activities required to complete goals and deliverables for the Fund

-Develop and maintain project plans and timelines, tracking milestones, summarizing key progress, evaluating risk, managing issues, and providing status updates and presentations
+● Develop and maintain the Fund’s plans and timelines, tracking milestones, summarizing key progress, evaluating risk, managing issues, and providing status updates and presentations

-Facilitate effective collaboration with project team, establishing clear lines of communication and monitoring team dynamics to ensure optimal execution
+● Facilitate effective collaboration with Moore Impact team and the Foundation establishing clear lines of communication and monitoring team dynamics to ensure optimal execution

-· Support onboarding and management of new hires and/or consultants
+● Support onboarding and management of consultants or community advisors

-· Schedule and conduct all meetings and oversee and manage project communication, serving as main point of contact
+● Schedule and conduct all meetings, oversee, and manage Fund communication, serving as main point of contact

 Finance

-Develop and monitor continuous improvement, program and product development costs, and project accounting
+● Monitor continuous improvement, program development costs, and project accounting

 Qualifications

-Able to distill large amounts of information into actionable and organized steps to develop compelling program roadmaps and deliverables
+● Able to distill large amounts of information into actionable and organized steps to develop compelling program deliverables

-Moore Impact anticipates an annual salary range of $150,000 – $175,000 for the Project Director.
+Moore Impact anticipates an annual salary range of $160,000 – $170,000 for the Project Director depending on experience.
 Moore Impact is committed to supporting staff with a benefits package that includes full medical, vacation, sick, and retirement.
 All benefits are subject to modification at any time.

 How to apply: